d-morrison/IntroStatActivities/_book/07-RG-1cat_theory.md

 6. What is the sample statistic presented in this example?
 What notation would be used to represent this value?
 \rgs

-7. Calculate the standardized sample proportion.
+7. Calculate the standardized sample proportion (standardized statistic).
 \rgs
 \rgs